Architected/next-js-sample-app/README.md

 The following guides will walk through the steps to get the application working within Visual Studio Code.

-Instructions for 'app' mode click here
+- For instructions to install and configure the sample in 'app' mode [click here ](/app.md)

-Instructions for 'dapp' mode click here
+- For instructions to install and configure the sample in 'dapp' mode [click here ](/dapp.md)